originaluko/SpeedTester/README.md

 3. Run `Set-ExecutionPolicy` using the parameter `RemoteSigned` or `Bypass`.
 4. Import the Module

-Execute the test using function `Get-Speed`.
+Execute the test using function `Start-SpeedTest`.

 # Usage Instructions